Colorado Air and Space Port: Spaceport proposal

 As of April 2012, Colorado state law "grants limited liability to spaceflight companies, allowing spaceflight participants who sign waiver forms to sue only if they are injured or killed as a result of a firm’s 'willful or wanton disregard' for safety."

 Spanish architect Luis Vidal produced an architectural concept for the new airport in 2013.

 In December 2017, British aerospace company Reaction Engines began construction of a test facility at Colorado Air and Space Port for the development of its SABRE air-breathing rocket engine.
+By 2024 its operations ceased, but in 2025 Boom Technology announced it would move in to Reaction Engines' former space to develop and test its own supersonic jet engines.

+The spaceport designation was approved in 2018.

 In December 2020, Japanese aerospace company PD AeroSpace signed an agreement with the Air and Space Port that paves the way toward test flights of high-altitude planes above the plains east of Aurora.

 In October 2022 plans for Port Colorado, an industrial mixed-use development spanning 6,500 acres adjacent to Colorado Air and Space Port, were reported.